Using the History Page to Monitor Queries¶

 Viewing Query Details and Results¶

-Snowflake persists the result of a query for a period of time (currently 24 hours), after which the result is purged.
+Snowflake persists the result of a query for a period of time, after which the result is purged.
 This limit is not adjustable.
+For more information, see Using Persisted Query Results.

 To view the details and result for a particular query, click the Query ID in the History page.
 The Query Detail page appears (see below), where you can view query execution details, as well as the query result (if still available).